 - Permanent Affordability.
 Long-term or permanent affordability remains a priority for the programs of the Mayor's Office of Housing (MOH).
 For almost all programs, affordability terms of 50 to 75 years are now standard.
 The term of affordability is greater than the anticipated life of the developments funded by public funds.
 Where project sponsors have sought additional money from the City to extend the useful life of the building, MOH requires an extension of the term of affordability.
 In addition, the lead role played by non-profit entities in sponsoring affordable housing has meant that, in practice, housing developments will remain affordable even after the expiration of the 50 to 75 year term, since such assets must continue to be used for purposes consistent with the corporate purpose of the organization. - Jobs-Housing Linkage Program.
 The global financial crisis of 2008 resulted in a substantial drop in funds for affordable housing collected under the Jobs-Housing Linkage Program (JHLP) over the 2007-2014 reporting period.
 Not only did new development applications decline precipitously, but projects that were cancelled after already gotten entitlements and paid fees were refunded their JHLP contributions as well.
 The recovery of the economy has led to a dramatic increase in JHLP funds collected, with \$5.7 million collected in fiscal 2012-2013 alone.
 Funds are expected to increase during the next reporting period due to planned pipeline development.
 Inclusionary In-lieu Fees.
 The City's revised and expanded inclusionary program, and increased in-lieu fees, resulted in payments of \$23 million to the Affordable Housing Fund during the 1999-2006 reporting period.
-Like the expected from the inclusionary program, as in-lieu fee payments under the revised program were almost \$51 million in fiscal 2007-2008 alone.
+Like the expected increase in JHLP revenue, dramatic increases in the payments to the AHF are also expected from the inclusionary program, as in-lieu fee payments under the revised program were almost \$51 million in fiscal 2007-2008

+Table A-5

+Jobs-Housing Linkage

-Table A-6 Jobs-Housing Linkage Fees, 2007-2014
+Fees, 2007-2014